sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem A, 29/52 (56%) solved/tries, 94% solve rate                                        |
 | **Concept**     | minimization/maximization on a list                                                        |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Calculate the maximum and minimum number of points scored across all games, and the maximum and minimum total number of points scored in a month.
+> Calculate the maximum and minimum number of points scored across all games,
+> and the maximum and minimum total number of points scored in a month.

-{{% /note %}}

 Store the current maximum score, current minimum score, current maximum total month, and current minimum total month (minimum values should be initialized to